Multi-Objective Decision Making

 Morgan & Claypool Publishers

 Many real-world decision problems have multiple objectives.
-For example, when choosing a medical treatment plan, we want to maximize efficacy of the treatment while minimizing side effects.
-These objectives typically conflict, e.g., we can increase the efficacy of the treatment, but cause more severe side effects.
+For example, when choosing a medical treatment plan, we want to maximize the efficacy of the treatment, but also minimize the side effects.
+These objectives typically conflict, e.g., we can often increase the efficacy of the treatment, but at the cost of more severe side effects.
 In this book, we outline how to deal with multiple objectives in decision-theoretic planning and reinforcement learning algorithms.
-ISBN 9781627059602, 129 pages.
+To illustrate this, we employ the popular problem classes of multi-objective Markov decision processes (MOMDPs) and multi-objective coordination graphs (MO-CoGs).